rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 possibility of catastrophe when testing other approaches in high intelligence regimes.
 For this to be useful at all, it would require that these restrictions are at least slightly robust to maliciousness.
-Additionally this approach is easily fooled by deceptiveness.
-So, approaches which reduce deceptiveness such as myopia or deontological honest synergize well with using restrictions for testing.
+Additionally, this approach is easily fooled by deceptiveness.
+So, approaches which reduce deceptiveness such as myopia or deontological honesty synergize well with using restrictions for testing.
 Even AIs which weakly value honesty might reveal malicious intentions if the AI estimates a low probability of successful power seeking and decides not to engage in acausal trade.